 - flu-like symptoms

 Why does Botox® or Xeomin® give some patients a frozen look?

 A patient can acquire a frozen look if too much Botox® is used.
 For example, too many injections in the same area can result in such a flat surface that the appearance can be expressionless.
 I am extremely careful to avoid this result.

-We offer Xeomin at $200 per area, for up to 20 units.
+While we offer Botox at a price of $300 per area, we are able to offer Xeomin at $200 per area, for up to 20 units.
 It is the same molecular structure as Botox and is an FDA approved product.
-It gives the same results as Botox®.
-Dr. Rodriguez has been using this product consistently over the past two years and is very happy with this injectable product.
+It gives the same results as Botox.
+Dr. Rodriguez has been using this product consistently over the past few years and is very happy with this injectable product and its results.

-Save even MORE when you are a member of Brilliant Distinctions with Allergan!
+Save even MORE on Botox when you are a member of Brilliant Distinctions Allē with Allergan!

 Modified on |